-Another factor that influenced the ability of the political echelon to assert its authority on military forces was the existence of a strong political rule that stood at the head of an organized bureaucratic system.
-The British established many systems of bureaucratic rule in their colonies, including legal systems and political institutions.
-These served as a stabilizing force in the independence era (Barany, 2014, p.
+Another factor bolstering political leaders’ ability to assert their authority over military forces were the resilient forms of rule emerging out of well-organized bureaucratic systems.
+The British, for example, established many bureaucratic systems in their colonies, such legal systems and particular political institutions.
+These continued to serve as stabilizing forces in the post-independence era (Barany 2014, p.
 601).
-The strength of the ruling parties played an important role within this system.
-The more support they had from different ethnic groups and population sectors, the more economic resources at their disposal, and the less confrontation they had to endure from oppositional forces, the more able they were to reinforce the control of civil authority over the military (Ibid).
-India is a clear example of a country that abided by the British tradition of strict military-politics separation, and upheld democratic civil authority (Ibid).
+India is a clear example of a country that abided by the British tradition of strict separation between the military and the political, and upheld democratic civil authority (Barany, 2014).
+The strength of the ruling parties were an important factor in this.
+The broader the support they had from the various ethnic and other communities, the more economic resources they had at their disposal, the fewer opposition forces they faced, the more able they were to reinforce their control over the military (Barany, 2014).

 The failure of many governments to establish political authority over their militaries led to military coups in numerous countries.
 To some extent, military coups became the default for many postcolonial states.
-For instance, in 1963 the military assumed power in Peru for a whole year, and in the same year militaries overthrew the governments of Guatemala, Ecuador, and the Dominican Republic as well.
+For instance, the military assumed power in Peru in 1963 for a year, and in the same year militaries overthrew the governments of Guatemala, Ecuador, and the Dominican Republic as well.
 In 1962, failed coups took place in Lebanon, Portugal, Turkey, and Venezuela (Finer, 2017, p.
 1).
-Successful coups during these years were conducted in Syria, Burma, El Salvador, South Korea, and other countries (Ibid).
-Successful or failed military coups also occurred in most African countries post-independence (First, 1970, Introduction).
-Some of the most prominent examples are Ghana (Bennett, 1973), Sierra Leone, Uganda, Ethiopia, Sudan, Libya, Nigeria, Somalia, Togo, Mali, Egypt, Congo (Zaire), and Benin.
-One researcher found that in the eight years between 1965 and 1973, military coups occurred in 15 different African states (Bebler, 1973, p.
+There were also coups in Syria, Burma, El Salvador, South Korea, and other countries around the same time (Finer, 2017).
+Military coups were attempted, sometimes successfully, in most post-independence African countries (First, 1970, ppXX-XXPAGE RANGE).
+Some of the most prominent examples are Ghana (Bennett, 1973), Sierra Leone, Uganda, Ethiopia, Sudan, Libya, Nigeria, Somalia, Togo, Mali, Egypt, Congo, and Benin.
+Bebler notes that there were military coups in 15 different African states between 1965 and 1973 (1973, p.
 68).
-It is estimated that two-thirds of the postcolonial countries in South America, Asia, and the Middle East underwent various forms of military interventions.
-In 1960-1982, no less than 90 plots for government overthrow were counted among these states, as well as 60 attempted coups, 50 of which were successful (May & Selochan, 2004. p.
+It is estimated that two-thirds of the post-colonial countries in South America, Asia, and the Middle East underwent various forms of military intervention.
+There were at least 90 plots to overthrow the government, as well as 60 attempted coups, 50 of which were successful, in these states between 1960 and 1982 (May & Selochan, 2004, p.
 2).

-Between aspirations for independence and immediate needs
+Between Aspirations for Independence and Immediate Needs